ScottWorks/Data-Structures-In-JS/README.md

 ## Motivation

 In this series I will explore several different data structures that are fundamental to Computer Science.
-In each section I have provided detailed explainations about each data structure as well as a coding implementation in JavaScript.
+In each section I have provided detailed explanations about each data structure as well as a coding implementation in JavaScript.

 ## Table of Contents